Want to work in France, but don’t have an EU Passport, and need a visa?

 TT: Congrats!
-Are there other ways to work or live in France that you have not yet explored, that others could explore?
+Are there other ways to get a visa to work or live in France that you have not yet explored, that others might?

 Obtaining a French Master’s Degree is another way to live in France.
 Students are given a one year “Grace Period” to find a job after finishing their studies (called an APS visa).
 Because it’s easier to find permanent employment with a French certification, many past assistants, lecteurs, and maîtres take this route after finishing their contracts.
 Additionally, you can work part time on a student visa, which gives ample opportunities for networking.

-TT: These are excellent suggestions.
+TT: Excellent suggestions.
 Now, is it possible to keep up with your U.S. state certification requirements while teaching abroad?

 TT: Do You Need to Speak French to Live in France?

-TT: What are the best parts about living in France?
+TT: What are the best parts about living and working in France?